privacyidea/privacyidea/doc/firststeps/login.rst

 .. _index: Web UI, Login

-privacyIDEA has one login form for users to login and for administrators to login.
+privacyIDEA has only one login form that is used by administrators and normal users to login.
+Administrators will be able to configure the system and to manage all tokens, while normal users will only be able to manage their own tokens.

-The login screen can contain a dropdown box with the list of existing realms.
-The dropdown box can be configured in the :ref:`system_config` dialog on the :ref:`gui_settings` tab.
+You should enter your username with the right realm.

-You should enter your username and choose the right realm.
+You need to
-If the dropdown box is not displayed, then you need to append the realm to the username like ``username@realm``.
+append the realm to the username like ``username@realm``.

 Login for administrators